Completing the Notice of Tenant Rights for Partially Covered Units

 Key Takeaway

 The Notice of Tenant Rights for Partially Covered Units is not optional.
-Serving this form at the beginning of the tenancy ensures tenants understand their rights and owners stay in compliance with Berkeley law.
+Serving this form at the beginning of each tenancy ensures tenants understand their rights and owners remain compliant with both Berkeley law and state disclosure requirements.